Category

 Elements of an Emergency Action Plan

-All emergency plans are going to be unique depending on a wide range of factors, but they should cover each of the following to ensure people’s safety.
+All emergency plans will be unique depending on a wide range of factors, but they should cover the following to ensure people’s safety.

 Types of emergencies

-While you don’t need a plan for every little incident, focus carefully on risks that have the potential to harm your employees physically.
+While you don’t need a plan for every minor incident, focus on risks that could harm your employees physically.
 Start your planning with a thoughtful assessment of the potential threats to your employees’ safety.

-For example, virtually every company has to prepare for the risk of a fire emergency since they are known to spark in just about any location and are by far the most common workplace emergency.
+For example, virtually every company must prepare for the risk of a fire emergency, which can occur in almost any location and is by far the most common workplace emergency.
 However, if your company is an accounting office, you don’t have to worry about hazardous materials accidents like some manufacturing facilities would.

 Use your best judgment when determining which scenarios warrant an emergency action plan of their own.